 The compensation committee views the elements of total direct compensation for NEOs as an integrated package to achieve all of the compensation goals described in the immediately preceding section of this discussion.

-Fiscal 2014 - A Review of This Past Year
+Fiscal 2015 - A Review of This Past Year

-In fiscal 2014, we achieved record net sales and continued to build on our foundation for long-term growth.
-The charts below show net sales and diluted earnings per share ("diluted EPS") on a GAAP basis for fiscal 2013 and 2014 and the percentage change in fiscal 2014.
+The charts below show net sales and diluted earnings per share ("diluted EPS") on a GAAP basis for fiscal 2014 and 2015 and the percentage change in fiscal 2015.